EVERY AUGUST…

 This trip is recommended for our intermediate to experienced paddlers.

-Paddle from Birchwood Wilderness Camp, through a picturesque BWCA channel to Lake Saganaga.
+Paddle from Birchwood Wilderness Camp, through a picturesque BWCAW channel on the Seagull River that leads to Lake Saganaga.

 New option for returning retreaters!
-Adventure Awaits Alum are able to apply for the opportunity to enjoy a BWCA overnight experience.
+Adventure Awaits Alum are able to apply for the opportunity to enjoy a BWCAW overnight experience.
+Alum will be emailed the details.

 Meet the Team